 With nearly 500 species of birds in Kruger, you can start the process of selecting your favorite.
 Will it be a majestic bateleur eagle soaring above the floodplains, or smaller, colorful little bee-eaters or lilac-breasted rollers, often perching by the roadside?

-You’ll also have the opportunity to stretch your legs and enjoy a picnic lunch at a scenic spot inside the park.
+You’ll also have the opportunity to stretch your legs and enjoy a lunch at a scenic spot inside the park.
 Then it’s a game drive back to the gate, returning to the camp for a tranquil afternoon at leisure and dinner at the camp.

 Round out your Kruger safari with an early morning game drive